We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 It may take 30 minutes to 2 hours or longer before you feel any effects from a spider bite, so if you know you’ve been bitten, pay attention to symptoms.
-Less serious spider bites may have the following signs and symptoms:
+Less serious spider bites may cause the following symptoms:

 - red welts, rash, or redness

 More serious spider bites may include any or all of the above symptoms, as well as:

 - a red or purple ring resembling a target or bull’s-eye around the bite